Medical Office Assistant Interview Questions

 Explanation: Medical office assistants are required to help the medical staff in a variety of different tasks and activities.
 You are expected to be able to prioritize what is most important based on its urgency, necessity, and the time required to complete a task.
 This question addresses the seniority of the physician and whether you would defer to them or do what is most important.

-Example: “If I were asked by a physician and a nurse to help with conflicting tasks, the first thing I would do is to determine what is the most urgent or important request.
+Example: “If I were asked by a physician and a nurse to help with conflicting tasks, the first thing I would do is determine what is the most urgent or important request.
 In this case, dealing with a patient usually takes precedence over handling an administrative task.
-I would explain to the physician that the nurse required assistance with a patient and that I would return to complete the administrative task as soon as we were finished.”
+I would explain to the physician that the nurse required assistance with a patient and I would return to complete the administrative task as soon as we were finished.”

 Question: What experience do you have with medical billing and coding?